 “5.
 Our daughter loves swimming in the sea.
 So we’re going to hop in the car at the weekends and go to the beach!
 It might not be Spain, but she loves it and we all feel invigorated.
 Tired, but in a good way!”

-And if we’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community have been saying:
+If we’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community has been saying:

 "They give me an emotional lift"

 "I stop worrying about the humdrum for a while"

 "You’ll probably be tired regardless, so what’s to lose"